Fishing with children

 Worth knowing

-In addition to the (youth) fishing license, a so-called permit must be purchased for the selected body of water.
-The permit for the Rhine, for example, is available as an annual or 3-day permit from various fishing and pet stores.
+In addition to the (youth) fishing license, a so-called permit must be purchased for the selected fishing waters.
+This is available from specialist fishing stores or fishing clubs, for example.

 Notes and suggestions